 Progesterone’s role in the skin is not entirely clear, but it is important to note that in hormonal contraceptives.
 The pill, the IUD, the progestins, a synthetic form of progesterone, can trigger acne and other skin problems in some women.

 The menstrual cycle’s cyclic hormonal changes have a significant biological influence on the skin and severe emotional ramifications.
 By tracking skin changes throughout the process, you can determine patterns to identify if there is a hormonal variation or not.
 It helps determine what strategies may be most effective for managing your concern.

 - Use limited & simple products on your skin – check out Well Daily’s skin expert for recommendations.

 - Work with a professional to determine the underlying cause of your skin concern.

 - Ditch the dairy and sugar, especially for treating acne

 - Eat foods high in skin-craving nutrients like vitamin C, zinc, and omega-3 fatty acids.

 - Support the gut to reduce inflammation

-However, if you do suspect your acne or skin concerns are hormonally driven, I encourage you to see a healthcare professional who can provide the best assessment and treatment.
+However, if you suspect your acne or skin concerns have hormonal driven, I encourage you to see a healthcare professional who can provide the best assessment and treatment.

 To healthy skin,